CryptoCrusaderX/CryptoCrusaderX/README.md

 ### About Me

 Hello!
-I'm a dedicated Cybersecurity student with a passion for educating others on navigating the complexities of the cybersecurity industry.
-My mission is to empower individuals and organizations by providing personalized insights and educational content designed to promote success in this ever-evolving field.
+I'm a dedicated Cybersecurity student learning, building and figuring things out!

 ### What You'll Find Here
 - Projects: Projects that i've created while doing my degree would also be here!